deadlyedge/art-gallery-next/README.md

 11. members conversation are separated by events, which should not.
 12. show content privercy in content page.
 13. upvote and downvote for a content
+14. move event general to content
-14. ~~add goto my events on landing page and landing page should allow logged in users to view.~~
+15. ~~add goto my events on landing page and landing page should allow logged in users to view.~~
-15. signin and signup logic modified, need more test.
+16. signin and signup logic modified, need more test.
-16. try vercel for fast deployment.
+17. try vercel for fast deployment.